The distribution rules

 accurately associate each actual use with a remuneration.

-Private Audio Copying
+A. Private Audio Copying

 Private Audio Copying is distributed by the SCPP on a pro rata basis according the unit sales of sound recordings multiplied by the duration of these sound recordings on the relevant year of the sound recordings fixed in a member country of the European Union or the EFTA.